Vertical position

-Vertical position or vertical location is a position along a vertical direction above or below a given vertical datum (reference level).
+Vertical position or vertical location is a position along a vertical direction (the plumb line direction) above or below a given vertical datum (a reference level surface, such as mean sea level).

 Vertical distance or vertical separation is the distance between two vertical positions.

 Many vertical coordinates exist for expressing vertical position: depth, height, altitude, elevation, etc.

 Points lying on an equigeopotential surface are said to be on the same vertical level, as in a water level.

+A function with domain along the vertical line is called a vertical distribution or vertical profile.

 Definitions

 The International Organization for Standardization (ISO), more specifically ISO 19111, offers the following two definitions: